top of page

 • PET-CT → TNM classification → Mediastinoscopy / EBUS → ECOG → Tumor board discussion (oncology, radiology, pathology, surgery)

-• Prioritize decisions and action steps
+• Prioritize the decisions and action steps

 3. Think Like a Trainee

-• Where relevant, include:
+• Where relevant, please include:

 • Brief context for each decision point